MajdTaweel/monitoring-system-uaa/README.md

 This is a "uaa" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

 This is also a JHipster User Account and Authentication (UAA) Server, refer to [Using UAA for Microservice Security][] for details on how to secure JHipster microservices with OAuth2.
-This application is configured for Service Discovery and Configuration with the JHipster-Registry.
-On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
-For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].
+This application is configured for Service Discovery and Configuration with Consul.
+On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
+For more information, read our documentation on [Service Discovery and Configuration with Consul][].

 ## Development